|Quarter Pallet||Half Pallet||Full Pallet||Oversized Pallet|

 European Pallet Sizes

-Pallet measures of standard pallet size differs according to geography; UK standard pallet size is 120cm by 100cm, whilst Euro pallet size is typically smaller, with standard pallet dimensions of 120cm by 80cm, although customers often confuse the Euro standard pallet with the UK pallet size.
+Pallet measures of standard pallet size differs according to geography; the UK standard size is 120cm by 100cm, whilst Euro pallet size is typically smaller, with standard pallet dimensions of 120cm by 80cm, although customers often confuse the Euro standard pallet with the UK pallet size.
 As it stands, the way UK and European pallet consignments are shipped and handled means no additional custom charges are incurred, and no additional documentation is required, although this could be subject to change in line with any post Brexit legislation.
 North American pallet sizes and similar locations will have different perimeter based sizes.

 Although the aforementioned dimensions relate to average pallet sizes, there are a world of variations in relation to pallet specifications.
-Understanding the various acceptable sizes can be challenging for even experienced shippers, therefore a good tip is to keep a handy pallet size chart with you, (I would recommend ‘included within this article’ if you have a graphically pleasing one) which can be referred to when purchasing your pallets and making arrangements with freight forwarders.
+Understanding the various acceptable sizes can be challenging for even experienced shippers, therefore a good tip is to keep a handy pallet guide with you, (I would recommend ‘included within this article’ if you have a graphically pleasing one) which can be referred to when purchasing your pallets and making arrangements with freight forwarders.
 It’s also useful to keep in mind variables that might incur additional costs when purchasing your pallets, such as if the pallets are non-stackable, or made to a custom size.

 Considering the compliance requirements of your goods is also key to making sure you get your pallet shipping needs met, and the service runs smoothly.
 If you’re shipping globally, there are further variations in international standard sizes, therefore checking thoroughly before placing a freight forwarding request is advisable.